The House That Knows You: User Authentication Based on IoT Data: System design

-The first source of data for feature extraction is user interactions with different IoT devices.
 It is well known that people have different interests and users prefer to interact with certain type of devices.
-Moreover, the same user tends to use the same set of IoT devices they are most familiar with over time.
+Moreover, the same user tends to use the same set of IoT devices that they are most familiar with over time.
 We believe that device usage is a strong behavioral indicator, as also confirmed in our evaluation.